splSM/spl2smIntegration/README.md

 Version:                  1.0.2

+What, Why, How, etc.:     This app allows a Splunk administrator to create saved searches and alerts, and
+                          when triggered create an Incident record in Service Manager, which is a robust enterprise-grade ticketing solution often used for (among other things), IT Service Management and cybersecurity Incident Resolution.

 Compatible Products:      Intended for use with Splunk Enterprise, Cloud, or Light.
 To this point, I have
                           only worked with on-prem Splunk, but Cloud and Light should both run this app as well.
 Intended to be used in concert with HP/HPE/MicroFocus Service Manager.